 Jongno Nana’house for 3 | Best Airbnb in Myeongdong

-This Airbnb in Myeongdong is clean, stylish, and full of all amenities needed for a comfortable stay.
+This Airbnb in Myeongdong is clean, stylish, and full of all the amenities needed for a comfortable stay.
 There’s a full kitchen area, laundry facilities, and free wifi throughout the property.
-It’s in a safe and central area, surrounded by some of the best bars and restaurants in Seoul.
+It’s in a safe and central location, surrounded by some of the best bars and restaurants in Seoul.

-1. Try the street food in Myongdong – highlights include potato chip sticks and spicy hotpots.
+- Try the street food stalls in Myongdong – highlights include potato chip sticks and spicy hotpots.

-3. Hit the shops and departments stores – Lotte and Noon Square are excellent places to start.
+- Hit the shops and department stores – Lotte and Noon Square are excellent places to start.

-5. Insadong – Where to Stay in Seoul for Families
+5. Insadong – Best Neighbourhood in Seoul for Families to Stay In

 Known as the cultural heart of Seoul, you’ll want to explore Insadong whether you base yourself in the area or not.
 This district is all about traditional wooden tea houses, ancient temples, little art galleries, and cosy corner cafes.

-The vibe is a little different to the hectic neighborhoods of Myeongdong and Gangnam, so it’s popular a location for families who want to escape the hustle and bustle.
+The vibe is a little different to the hectic neighbourhoods of Myeongdong and Gangnam, so it’s popular a location for families who want to escape the hustle and bustle.

 Grid Inn | Best Hotel in Insadong